 Abstract

-In the previous two posts, we reverse-engineered the Actiwatch 2 algorithm for deriving sleep/wake patterns and sleep parameters from raw acceleration (ACC) data.
+In the previous two posts, we examined the Actiwatch 2 algorithm for deriving sleep/wake patterns and sleep parameters from raw acceleration (ACC) data.
 This post applied the same algorithms to 10 nights of raw-ACC data obtained from Vivosmart 4 and compared the results with Actiwatch 2.

 As described here, we found both the sleep/wake patterns and sleep parameters derived from Vivosmart 4 to be consistent with that of Actiwatch 2.
 The result suggests that an affordable, consumer wearable such as Vivosmart 4 can reproduce the results from a more expensive, medical-grade actigraphic device like Actiwatch 2.